• Skip to primary navigation

 foraged edible cedar cones

-Eventually I found a wild juniper that wasn’t bitter, it was great tasting but it came with a blood price.
+Eventually I found a wild juniper that wasn't bitter, it was great tasting but it came with a blood price.
 The needles of the small shrubs with good tasting berries turned my hands to hamburger, a hard price to swallow when I thought they tasted near-indistinguishable from conventional juniper.
+Later I learned this was Juniperus horizontalis, or creeping juniper.
+The flavor was great, but the location made it inaccessible.

 Wild juniper, I regretted not having any gloves.

-Fast forward a few years, and I’m walking around a party at a farm in the early summer, I went past a cedar tree while I was picking black walnuts and noticed small little berry-like things growing on the branches.
-I tasted one, it had a flavor like juniper, but there was no bitterness, and the leaves were soft in comparison to the anti-personnel non-bitter juniper.
-Could it be the best of both worlds?
-Since they were a conifer I knew they should have similar properties to juniper.
-I forgot about the walnuts for a bit and picked a few cups of the little green things to bring home.
+Fast forward a few years, in the spring foraging for a special dinner, I walked past a cedar tree while I was picking black walnuts and noticed small little berries/cones growing on the branches.
+I tasted one-it had a flavor like juniper, but there was no bitterness, and the leaves were soft in comparison to the anti-personnel non-bitter juniper.
+These were Thuja occidentalis (Eastern White Cedar).

 foraged edible cedar cones